bitmakerlabs/bitkittens-assignment/README.md

 {"cats": [{"id":44,"name":"Lanta","photo":"https://s3.amazonaws.com/bitmakerhq/resources/web-development/bitkittens/lanta.jpg","fun_fact":"Likes to pretend she is a cat","created_at":"2016-06-30T20:11:32.647Z","updated_at":"2016-06-30T20:11:32.647Z"},{"id":41,"name":"Timone","photo":"https://s3.amazonaws.com/bitmakerhq/resources/web-development/bitkittens/timone.jpg","fun_fact":"He likes to dress fancy","created_at":"2016-06-30T20:11:32.559Z","updated_at":"2016-06-30T20:11:32.559Z"},{"id":47,"name":"Sahara","photo":"https://s3.amazonaws.com/bitmakerhq/resources/web-development/bitkittens/sahara.jpg","fun_fact":"likes laser pointers and is a nap enthusiast","created_at":"2016-06-30T20:11:32.775Z","updated_at":"2016-06-30T20:11:32.775Z"}]}
 ```

-The response data you get back from the server is a JSON object containing an array of cat objects.
-You can access values in a JSON object similarly to how you would access values from a Ruby hash.
-For example, given the following JSON object:
+The response data you get back from the server is a blob of JSON containing an array of cat objects.
+JQuery will convert this blob into an object on your behalf, and then you can access values similarly to how you would access values from a Ruby hash.
+For example, given the following JSON data:

 ```json
 var dogJSON = {"puppies": [{"name": "Charlie", "owner": "Ella"}, {"name": "Abbey", "owner": "Dima"} ]};